 FOR EDUCATIONAL AND KNOWLEDGE SHARING PURPOSES ONLY.
 NOT-FOR-PROFIT.
 SEE COPYRIGHT DISCLAIMER.

 symbiosis

-1. (biology) the relationship between two different living creatures that live close together and depend on each other in particular ways, each getting particular benefits from the other
+1. (biology) the relationship between two different living creatures that live close together and depend on each other in particular ways, each getting particular benefits from the other; The birds live in symbiosis with the cattle, picking insects from their skin to eat.

-2. a relationship between people, companies, etc. that is to the advantage of both
+2. a relationship between people, companies, etc. that is to the advantage of both; She imagined us living in a perfect mother and daughter symbiosis.

+FOR EDUCATIONAL AND KNOWLEDGE SHARING PURPOSES ONLY.
+NOT-FOR-PROFIT.
+SEE COPYRIGHT DISCLAIMER.